RainbowPotatoes/cryptonite_taskphase_Sahil/Pondering Paths 8.md

 ## implicit relative path
 pwn.college{cUA6yyfE2rBjPCUb2McSAci4fPj.dFTN1QDL1gTN0czW}

-since we hv to run it from the /challenge directory- cd /challenge since we hv to run it using a relative path-
+since we hv to run it from the /challenge directory- <br>
+cd /challenge <br>
+since we hv to run it using a relative path-<br>
 ./run